David Oyedepo

-David Olaniyi Oyedepo (born 27 September 1954) is a Nigerian preacher, the founder of the Living Faith Church Worldwide, and Senior Pastor of the Faith Tabernacle in Ota, Ogun State, Nigeria.
+David Olaniyi Oyedepo (born 27 September 1954) is a Nigerian preacher, the founder of The Winner's Chapel officially known as the Living Faith Church Worldwide, and Senior Pastor of the Faith Tabernacle in Ota, Ogun State, Nigeria.
 The church is also known as Winners' Chapel International.

 The Winners' Chapel International network of churches is located in over 300 cities throughout the world.

 Oyedepo has been regarded as one of the pioneers of the Christian charismatic movement in Africa.
 He is the chancellor of Covenant University and Landmark University, and was named in 2011 by Forbes magazine as the richest pastor in Nigeria.

 Early life

 David Olaniyi Oyedepo was born in Osogbo, Nigeria, but originates from Omu-Aran, Irepodun Local Government Area of Kwara State.
 He was raised in a mixed-religious family.
 His father, Ibrahim, was a Muslim healer.
 His mother, Dorcas, was a member of the Holy Order of the Cherubim and Seraphim Movement Church (C&S), a branch of the Aladura movement in Nigeria.
-He was raised by his grandmother in Osogbo, who introduced him to the virtues of Christian life via early morning prayers which she attended with him.
-She also taught him the importance of tithing.
+He was raised by his grandmother in Osogbo, who introduced him to Christianity.

 Education

-Oyedepo studied architecture at the Kwara State Polytechnic Kwara State, North Central, Nigeria.
-He also received a PhD in Human Development from Honolulu University, Hawaii, US.
+Oyedepo studied architecture at the Kwara State Polytechnic, Kwara State.